 Full of fresh flavors, this light and refreshing Strawberry Pineapple Martini is made with vanilla vodka and easy-to-find produce.

+When the pandemic cut my time at my favorite local establishments, I worked to recreate some of the drinks and dishes I missed the most at home.
 One of my favorite restaurant cocktails is the Cold Hearted martini at Bistro Bella Vita in Grand Rapids, Michigan.
-They use pineapple juice, vanilla vodka, and strawberry liqueur to shake up a delicious, icy cold cocktail.
+They use pineapple juice, vanilla vodka, and strawberry liqueur to shake up a perfect, icy cold cocktail.

 But finding strawberry liqueur has proved to be pretty challenging, so I decided to use the flavors of a Cold Hearted martini as inspiration for something a little easier to create at my home bar.
+A delicious cocktail for a hot summer day, fresh fruit gets used instead of strawberry syrup or strawberry puree to keep the fruit flavors bright and refreshing.
 The result is this Strawberry Pineapple Martini, made with fresh strawberries and vanilla vodka.

 What You Need